 Shravan Purnima is the full moon day of Shravan Maas, an auspicious day in the Hindu calendar.
-In 2020, it will be enthusiastically venerated on Thursday, 03 August.
-The famous Raksha Bandhan festival celebrated on this day; so it is also famous as Rakhi Purnima.
-Apart from rakhi celebration, there are many spiritual activities and rituals performed on Shravan Purnima.
-As it is the last day of holiest month of Shravan and some other regional festivals associated with it.
+In 2021, it will be enthusiastically venerated on Sunday, 22 August.
+The famous Raksha Bandhan festival is celebrated on this day; so it is also famous as Rakhi Purnima.
+Apart from the rakhi celebration, there are many spiritual activities and rituals performed on Shravan Purnima.
+As it is the last day of the holiest month of Shravan and some other regional festivals associated with it.

 You may like: Shravan maas Shiva Mantras

-The festivals observe on this auspicious Purnima are
+The festivals observe on this Shravan Purnima are

 - Raksha Bandhan- The grand rakhi celebration

 - Hayagreeva Jayanthi- the day to worship Hayagriva God

 - Jandhyam Purnima: the day when Upakarma is performed.